encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

         queryset = User.objects.all()
         serializer_class = UserSerializer

-Make sure to also import the `UserSerializer` class
+Make sure to also import the `UserSerializer` class in `snippets/serializers.py`:

     from snippets.serializers import UserSerializer